DFHack/dfhack/docs/Lua API.rst

 Persistent configuration storage
 --------------------------------

+This section describes the old way of storing persistent data in the game.
+It is inefficient because it has overheads of over a hundred bytes per persistent data element.
+The new system is to use ``persist-table``, which will allow DFHack to store persistent data in a json file.

 This api is intended for storing configuration options in the world itself.
 It probably should be restricted to data that is world-dependent.